Lothar Wolleh: Work

-Several book and art portfolio projects remained unfinished, so a volume to Lucio Fontana, Jan Schoonhoven, The illustrated book "Men of Management", in which company founders and managers of the leading German companies were portrayed, was not to be released because of feared attacks by the Red Army faction.
+Several book and art portfolio projects remained unfinished, including a volume on Jan Schoonhoven and Art Scene Düsseldorf No. 2, featuring works on Gerhard Richter, Dieter Roth, Stefan Wewerka, and Klaus Rinke, as well as a documentation of the Nouveau Réalisme group's 1970 "Funeral Banquet" (Trauerbankett) in Milan marking its dissolution.
+The illustrated book "Men of Management", in which company founders and managers of the leading German companies were portrayed, was not to be released because of feared attacks by the Red Army faction.
 Another project was Das Unterwasserbuch, which Beuys and Wolleh had planned together; he created 51 format-filling pictures for the book.
 The photographs were taken during the construction of the Beuys exhibition at the Moderna Museet in Stockholm in 1971.